felixfaisal/Django-ScreeningTask-Faisal/README.md

 To install this on your computer follow these steps:
 1. Clone this repository and open it in your terminal
-2. Type  `pip3 install -r requirements.txt`
+2. Type  `pip3 install -r requirements.txt` and `pip3 install djangorestframework`
 3. In FOSSEE/settings.py change the database settings according to your mysql local server
 4. Type `python3 manage.py runserver` to start the web application